 There are several options for LoRa reception.
-First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this will be available soon in the Uputronics store, or to build one see this article.
+First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this is now available in the Uputronics store, or to build one see this article.
 Or it can use a Bluetooth connection to similar hardware, using a Bluetooth adapter (e.g. HC-06) connected to the Arduino.
 Or, if you have your own LoRa receiver that can feed data via Bluetooth or USB, then it is simple to add the required protocol.
 Finally, it can use one or two LoRa gateways on the same network.
 In all of these cases, the LoRa parameters (frequency etc.) can be controlled from the app.

 Install and start the program.
 When it starts it will ask for permission to use the device’s location; since this is needed for almost all program functions then it’s best that you agree!

 Connect HAB Receiver

 For USB, connect the LoRa receiver via a USB OTG cable, taking care to connect the host end to the phone and the slave end to the receiver.
 Android will ask you if you wish to allow the app to use the device (again, you do!).
 Check the box so that this app is automatically started when you reconnect this USB LoRa device.

 For Bluetooth, you will need to pair the phone with the receiver before it can be used, and then choose the paired device under Settings –> BT.
 Within a few seconds the app should then connect to the Bluetooth receiver.